AhmedNassar7/Chat-Socket-Programming/README.md

 # Chat-by-Socket-Programming
-A chat between server and client with database and GUI that each of them can send or receive text, image and more like whats app which is involved in oop and UI concepts.
+A chat between server and client with database and GUI and each of them can send or receive text, image and more which is involved in OOP and UI concepts.